tomgrv/synology-package-builder/README.md

 sudores processing as below is absolutely necessary.

-If sudores does not exist, panel size change will not be processed due to insufficient authority.
+If sudoers does not exist, panel size change will not be processed due to insufficient authority.

 ```